MLP-VectorClub/Winterchilla/README.md

 ### Thanks to

+  - MD.
+Nur A Alam Dipu ([@Dipu1A](http://twitter.com/Dipu1A)) for responsibly disclosing an open redirect vulnerability in the application
   - [tjhorner](https://github.com/tjhorner) and [SlvrEagle23](https://github.com/SlvrEagle23) for showing me that quotes around attribute values is a good idea
   - [DASPRiD](https://github.com/DASPRiD) for his contributions and bug reports
   - [parclytaxel](https://gitlab.com/parclytaxel) and [Trildar](https://github.com/Trildar) for their help with math-related code and numerous bug reports
   - The members of our Discord server who continue to report issues and suggest features, making the site better for everyone